Strayker-Software/PoC/README.md

 If some project status shows, that given project is on "PoC" phase, this means that files of this work will be located here.

+There also can be situation, where PoC files provided in repo are not belonging to any project, that means: project was removed from organisation, or this was only checking up a single thing.

 ## Repo Workflow

 This repo is not included into default organisation's procedures.